-- 2 tablespoons finely chopped Parsley
+- 2 tablespoons Parsley finely chopped

-- Grated Parmesan, for topping
+- Grated Parmesan for topping

-- Sauce and toss: In the same pan, heat the remaining butter and olive oil and add the garlic.
+- In the same pan, heat the remaining butter and olive oil and add the garlic.
 Cook the garlic on low heat for a minute till fragrant and pour in the white wine.
 Simmer the wine till reduced (see video) and add the lemon zest and juice, and the reserved pasta water.
 Simmer the sauce for a minute or two and add the cooked prawns.
 Pour in the cream and simmer for a minute to let the sauce thicken.
 Toss in the cooked pasta and mix well.
 Season with more salt according to taste.
 Sprinkle with parsley and serve immediately topped with parmesan.

 - Wine: I like to use a dry white wine like sauvignon blanc.
 Fruity or sweet wine don't work well in this recipe

 - Frozen Prawns: Frozen prawns have an advantage of being deveined and cleaned so they help save time while making this recipe, with the same great taste